Safer® Brand The Pantry Pest® Pantry Moth Trap

 Q: Why are moths attracted to my clothes stored in my closet?

 A: It is the larvae of the clothes moths that cause the damage.
-They feast on clothing, particularly wool and fur clothing, rugs, furniture.
+They feast on clothing (particularly wool and fur clothing), rugs and even furniture.
 The female moth is attracted to clothing that has food stains or perspiration.
 She lays her eggs on the clothing and when they eggs hatch, the larvae feed on the fibers in the clothes.

 Still want to know more?
 See our section All About Clothes Moths: Facts.